planetarium/www.nine-chronicles.dev/en/guide/create-network/running-a-blockchain-node-with-dotnet-project.md

 ```

 ::: tip :tada:
 Congratulations!
-You've now learned how to run a blockchain node in NineChronicles using the `NineChronicles.Headless.Executable` project.
+You've now learned how to run a blockchain node in Nine Chronicles using the `NineChronicles.Headless.Executable` project.
 In this guide, we've been working with a single node.
 In other guides, you'll be able to join other blockchain networks, such as the mainnet.
 Next, we'll learn how to use the GraphQL service provided by the blockchain node to query the blockchain state.
 :::